-- 2. Assess effects on identified sites

-- slated to be impacted

-- 5. Comply with researchers' recommendations to address any significant adverse effects where determined by the City to be feasible
+- 1. Identify and evaluate paleontological resources by intense field survey where impacts are considered high - 2.
+Assess effects on identified sites - Consult with the institutional/academic paleontologists conducting research investigations within the geological formations that are slated to be impacted - 4.
+Obtain comments from the researchers - 5.
+Comply with researchers' recommendations to address any significant adverse effects where determined by the City to be feasible